jcrm1/jcrm1/README.md

  - I participated in Global Game Jam 2025!
 My team made a 2D platformer for the Game Boy Advance.
 We used the Butano library for graphics, audio, and input.
 It was a lot of fun, and I learned a lot about writing game engines!
 You can find our game here: [Sporb](https://github.com/ArtemiiAkhunov/Sporb)
  - I have also written a number of other Minecraft plugins and mods.
 Most of them are private, but every now and then I publish one here on GitHub.
    - [GrapplingHook](https://github.com/jcrm1/GrapplingHook) adds a grappling hook that behaves like the grappling hook available on Hypixel.
-   - [BaconTweaks](https://github.com/jcrm1/bacontweaks) is a collection of useful tweaks I made for a private Minecraft server.
+   - [BaconTweaks](https://github.com/jcrm1/bacontweaks) is a collection of useful addons and tweaks I made for a private Minecraft server.

 You can see these projects (and more!) in my profile below.